frolege/Gathering-Cleaning-Data/CodeBook.md

 ###Cleaning of the data
 Combined multiple Test files (subject_test.txt, y_test.txt, x_test.txt) with multiple Train files(subject_train.txt, y_train.txt, x_train.txt) using activity_labels.txt and features.txt to produce a tidy dataset then can be used for analysis down the line.
 Short, high-level description of what the cleaning script does.
-[Gathering-Cleaning-Data/README.md]
+See README.md file for more information [https://github.com/frolege/Gathering-Cleaning-Data/blob/master/README.md]

 ##Description of the variables in the tiny_data.txt file
 General description of the file including: